Botox® Therapeutics – The Complete Set On Demand

 - Treating the orthodontic relapse patient that presents with facial pain

-Watch AAFE faculty member Dr. James Jesse, well known laser and facial pain expert, in this over the shoulder demonstration of three patients using botulinum toxin to treat some of the most common facial pain complaints.
-This program includes:
+See over the shoulder demonstrations of three patients using botulinum toxin to treat some of the most common facial pain complaints.

 - Botulinum toxin injections specifically for a patient with bruxism

-- Dr. Jesse’s exquisite injection technique for nearly painless botulinum toxin injections
+- Exquisite injection technique for nearly painless botulinum toxin injections

 - Step by step patient evaluation for best therapeutic and esthetic results